-Bob's scary true story of hiking in White Mountains
+Bob's scary true story in White Mountains

 A Tale Narrated By Bob Himself - Several years ago my friends and I decided to hit 3 peaks in the White Mountains in NH in a day.
 It’s a common hike that a lot of people do to check these off the 4,000 footer list.